Sunday, September 30, 2018

 There is a demand from every stakeholder to modernize or reengineer the appraisal process.
 This panel of national experts will tackle emerging technology as well as identify practical application.
 How will block chain be utilized in the valuation space?
 How is big data being used to assist appraisers?
 Is artificial intelligence a threat or an opportunity?
 Be informed.
 Customers of appraisal services are asking the same questions.
 How do we make appraisals better and faster?

-* Pending approval for 7 hours of CE (this requires attendance at the both sessions for the day including Regulatory Update and Emerging Technologies).
+* Approved for CE (this requires attendance at the both sessions for the day including Regulatory Update and Emerging Technologies).